 Security transactions and related investment income Security transactions are recorded on the trade date (the date the order to buy or sell is executed).
-Gains or losses on securities sold are determined on the identified cost basis.
+Gains or losses on securities sold are determined on the identified cost basis

-Interest income, net of any applicable withholding taxes, if any, and including amortization and accretion of premiums and discounts on debt securities, is recorded on the accrual basis.
+Interest income, net of any applicable withholding taxes, is recorded on the accrual basis.
 Dividend income, net of any applicable withholding taxes, is recognized on the ex-dividend date except that certain dividends from foreign securities, if any, are recognized as soon as the fund is informed of the ex-dividend date.
 Non-cash dividends, if any, are recorded at the fair value of the securities received.
 Dividends representing a return of capital or capital gains, if any, are reflected as a reduction of cost and/or as a realized gain.